International Ambassador Meet 2024 hosted at Embassy of Ethiopia in New Delhi - www.lokmattimes.com

 International Ambassador Meet 2024 hosted at Embassy of Ethiopia in New Delhi

-PNN New Delhi [India], March 8: International Ambassador Meet 2024, held at the Embassy of Ethiopia in New Delhi, ...
+New Delhi (India), March 8: International Ambassador Meet 2024, held at the Embassy of Ethiopia in New Delhi, India, ...

 The event commenced with a traditional lamp-lighting ceremony, symbolizing the illumination of knowledge and collaboration.
 Dr. Sanjiv Layek, Executive Secretary of WASME, delivered a warm welcome address, highlighting WASME’s vision of empowering MSMEs through access to credit, technology, and markets.
 His Excellency, the Ambassador of Ethiopia, delivered a keynote address, inviting Indian MSMEs to invest in Ethiopia and emphasizing the potential for collaboration between the two nations.